Introduction: DIY Pedal Tractor

 I had access to a CNC router to cut this, but since I had to adjust the design to make this out of hand tools instead of CNC equipment I’d design it that way.

-I also had a hard time of it obtaining parts, but now they’re easily accessible on a web search.
-When it came to assembling I had injured myself, fortunately my brother picked up and he did have a time of it because of an issue I had with the console and steering mechanism, turned out, he had the hard part.
+I also had a hard time of tracking down and obtaining parts, but now they’re easily accessible on a web search.
+When i had cut out the pieces on a CNC router and it came to assembling it, I had pulled a muscle in my back at work, fortunately my brother picked up the slack, he did have a time of it because of an issue I had with the console and steering mechanism, turned out, he had the hard part.
 I had since corrected it.

 Here's the CAD model I made so at least you have a little more to go by, considering I didn't document my work much with pictures.
 Fortunately though, there were pictures taken.